 LOCKYER VALLEY

 The Lockyer Valley is a wide alluvial plain between Lowood and Gatton through which flows the Lockyer Creek.
 The creek's headwaters are at Mount Castle, west of Boonah, beginning as Laidley Creek until it is joined by Sandy Creek east of Gatton.
-Lockyer Creek then meanders north-easterly to join the Brisbane River about five km south of the Wivenhoe Dam.
+Lockyer Creek then meanders north-easterly to join the Brisbane River about 5 km south of the Wivenhoe Dam.
 The creek was charted by Edmund Lockyer in 1826 when he navigated the Brisbane River 195 km upstream.

 In addition to the Laidley and Sandy Creeks there are several other tributaries.
 From the south: Ma Ma, Tenthill and Flagstone Creeks; from the north: Alice, Buaraba and Murphys Creeks.
 They all drain a catchment of about 3000 sq km, nearly one quarter of the catchment of the Brisbane River.
 The catchment’s boundaries extend to Buaraba (north), New England Highway (west) and Main Ridge National Park (south).